rtolosana/fog-modelling/output-to-be-obtained/README.md

 # Reproducibility Results
-After running the experiments, the graph contained in this folder should be obtained
+After running the experiments, the graph contained in this folder (experiments.pdf) should be obtained